Aconcagua Normal Route – Stand Atop The Roof Of The Americas

 The Aconcagua Normal Route is the most popular, presenting as it does no technical difficulty – there is no need for years of experience of climbing on rocks or ice.
 It is the route used by the first expedition to scale the mountain in 1897, led by Matthias Zurbriggen after Edward Fitzgerald withdrew due to altitude sickness.

 Please Note: Around 3,500 people attempt to reach the summit every year, with about 40 percent succeeding.
 It is a much greater undertaking than other mountains such as Kilimanjaro.
-You will require crampons, an ice axe and good backpacking skills, but not rope.
+You will require crampons, an ice axe and good mountaineering skills.

 The Aconcagua Normal Route is a non-technical route and follows the mountain’s north-west ridge all the way to the summit.